difio/blog/source/_posts/2012-02-11-how-to-write-registration-agent-for-monupco.markdown

 * Your code should be open source!
 Preferably licensed under the MIT or BSD license;

-* Whenever possible use the native programming language for the platform - if writing a client tool for PHP PaaS use PHP, if writing for Node.JS use JavaScript, etc;
+* Whenever possible use the native programming language for the platform - if writing an agent for PHP PaaS use PHP, if writing for Node.JS use JavaScript, etc;

-* All client side tools are bundled as packages so that they can install natively on the platform.
-For Python it is a package from PyPI, for PHP it will be a PEAR package, etc. Develop your client as a package;
+* All registration agents are bundled as packages so that they can install natively on the platform.
+For Python it is a package from PyPI, for PHP it will be a PEAR package, etc. Develop your agent as a package;

-* Naming convention for client side tools is **monupco-\<vendor\>-\<language\>**.
+* Naming convention for registration agent is **monupco-\<vendor\>-\<language\>**.
 For example `monupco-openshift-express-python`, `monupco-dotcloud-nodejs`.
 If you have common code, for example the package management part, it can be split into separate module named **common-\<language\>-monupco**.

-* Client side tools are specific to vendor and programming language.
+* Registration agents are specific to vendor and programming language.
 This is because different PaaS vendors provide the information in a different way.
-This makes code easier to maintain and easier for end-users to find the proper client side tool later;
+This makes code easier to maintain and easier for end-users to find the proper registration agent later;

 * Vendor ID and package type ID numbers are unique.
 It is important to use the correct IDs.
 They allow proper identification of applications and packages stored in the database.
 Different types of data also require different processing.
-Tell us for which vendor/language you would like to contribute a client side tool and we will reserve the IDs for you;
+Tell us for which vendor/language you would like to contribute a registration agent and we will reserve the IDs for you;

 * We will also setup a development server so you can safely test the application registration/update process.
 Just let us know you need one.